hieuvp/learning-automation-tools/getting-started-with-ansible/configuring-multiple-hosts/README.md

 ### Managed Nodes

-> The network devices (and/or servers) you manage with Ansible.
+> The network devices and servers you manage with Ansible.
 > <br />**Managed Nodes** are also sometimes called `hosts`.
 > <br />Ansible is **~~not~~** installed on **Managed Nodes**.